srang03/NucuProject01/README.md

 ### Technical part of the project
 1. Project Plan
   We had meeting with Nucu company every week and after the meeting we had our own team meeting reviewing about next weekly plan.
 We prepared backlog to check and review our plan.
 At first we separate each task by our roll, but we realized that we had only one developer since our teammates are 3 people.
 So we decided to support developer’s task together so that we can proceed the project smoothly.
  We had to concentrate on API Apptivo, Google form and QR Code to use in the application activities (intro, start, main) and fragments (home, support, feedback, setting).
 We planned to work on each activities and fragments for one week.

 2. IntroActivity
      1. Call handler method and execute runnable method after certain amount of time
      2. Use onResume() and onPause() method to show the activity

 3. StartActivity
 ###### Use room library to save local database
-            ```c

             var db = Room.databaseBuilder(
             applicationContext,
             AppDatabase::class.java, "database-name"